-- Retention in the program is based on the following performance standard in three foundation courses: LIT 200/ Introduction to Poetry (C); LIT 201/Approaches to Literature (C); LIT 202/Cultures and Canons (C). - Students wishing to transfer into any English Department program from another program within the College (including another English Department program, such as Journalism) are required to submit an application by September 15 for admission into Spring courses and February 15 for admission into Fall courses.
+- Retention in the program is based on the following performance standard in three critical content courses: LIT 200/ Introduction to Poetry (C); LIT 201/Approaches to Literature (C); LIT 202/Cultures and Canons (C). - Students wishing to transfer into any English Department program from another program within the College (including another English Department program, such as from English to English Secondary Education) are required to submit an application by September 15 for admission into Spring courses and February 15 for admission into Fall courses.
 Please consult the department website for more information about the application process. - Graduation requirements: all English Department and correlate courses (C-).